pennomi/comics/README.md

   - [ ] One product beta
   - [ ] Upload image with strict specifications
   - [ ] Google Analytics tracking for conversion
-- [ ] Patreon integration
-  - [ ] Adjust UI if user is authed
-  - [ ] Google Analytics tracking for conversion
-- [ ] Floating Banner Ad
-  - [ ] Hide for Patrons
-- [ ] Call to Action section of the site
-  - [ ] Become a Patron
-  - [ ] Join the Conversation on Discord
-  - [ ] Get notified when a new comic is posted
-  - [ ] Subscribe to RSS feed
-  - [ ] Tip me on Ko-Fi
-  - [ ] Vote for me on TopWebComics
-  - [ ] GA event tracking
-  - [ ] How are these presented.
-Rotate through or show all?
 - [ ] QoL improvements
   - [x] Scroll to top of page when navigating
   - [ ] Error handling for failed AJAX requests